sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  - ISO 31010 - Risk management, and risk assesment techniques.
  - ISO Guide 73 - Vocabulary

-**RA**: Risk Assestment: Is the analisys to identify and determine the possible situations or conditions that may end in an accident, thus there is a thread(hazard).
+**RA** - **Risk Assestment**: Is the analisys to identify and determine the possible situations or conditions that may end in an accident, thus there is a thread(hazard).
 If the risk assesment is quantitative, it needs two factors: the Risk(R) = magnitude of the potencial lost (L) and the probability (p) that lost happens.

 Ri = Li * p(Li);

-**HAZARD**: Set of combinations or requisites or events that lead to an accident
+**HAZARD**: Set of combinations of conditions or requisites or events that lead to an accident

-**ERROR/MISTAKE**: A human being can make an error(mistake), with procudes a defect (fault, bug) in the program or code, or in a document.
+**ERROR/MISTAKE**: A human being can make an error(mistake), with produces a defect (fault, bug) in the program or code, or in a document.
 If a defect in code is executed, the system amy fail to do what it shoud do, what it should do (or do something it shouldnt) causing a failure.
 Defects in software, systms or documnets may result in failures, bot no all defects do.

-**FAILURE**: A failure is misperformance or lack of hability of a component to comply with its designed function, during certain time, or under specified enviromental system conditions.
+**FAILURE**: A failure is the misperformance or lack of hability of a component to comply with its designed function, during certain time, or under specified enviromental system conditions.

 **ERROR**: An error is a desing flaw or desviation from an intended or designed state.